RonanLc/Snoopytech/building/leg/knee/README.md

+# Notice

-This section contains all the requiered elements for the building of the robot.
+This section contains the knee elements of the leg.

+A potentiometer is mounted in the outside knee fixation (pot version).